<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 What Is a Pull System?

-A pull system is a lean manufacturing strategy used to reduce waste in the production process.
-In this type of system, components used in the manufacturing process are only replaced once they have been consumed so companies only make enough products to meet customer demand.
-This means all of the company's resources are used for producing goods that will immediately be sold and return a profit.
+A pull system is a lean manufacturing strategy that reduces waste in the production process.
+In this type of system, components used in the manufacturing process are replaced only after they have been consumed, so companies make only enough products to meet customer demand.
+This means all of the company's resources, often refined through design for six sigma, are used to produce goods that will be sold immediately and return a profit.

-Essentially, a pull system works backwards, starting with the customer's order then using visual signals to prompt action in each previous step in the process.
+Essentially, a pull system -often integrated with a 5S pull system framework - works backwards, starting with the customer's order, then using visual signals to prompt action in each previous step in the process.
 The product is pulled through the manufacturing process by the consumer's demand.

 Pull System vs. Push System